tamdrashtri/tampersonalblog/content/post/my-first-weeknote.md

 * [If a Cat Disappeared from the World](https://en.wikipedia.org/wiki/If_Cats_Disappeared_from_the_World): I could not focus watching this film.
 I like the idea of it, but I'd rather watch anime series instead of this.
 A lot of anime series are just brilliant and beautiful.
 * An incredibly beautiful anime: [Your Name](https://www.rottentomatoes.com/m/your_name_2017).
 It is rated as #2 on MAL so I have to watch it.
 They have a very modern setting I like a lot.
 Character designs are beautiful although the romantic theme is quite boring.
 Overall I like it.

+Things I've learned:

+* I'm learning to care more about my health recently because I've realized I have bad habits and have persisted for too long.
+They have been like this for several years and I refused to learn more about it.
+Like my diet.
+So I'm practicing intermittent fasting and I feel great.
+I only eat one meal per day on average and my appetite is still functioning well.
+* My posture matters a lot.
+My neck can get hurt if I bow down too much.
+My lung needs a lot of care since I'd been playing table tennis for a long time and  I bent down many times per day to collect ping pong balls.
+This is why many table tennis players cannot have straight postures.
 *